 Looking for a sweet way to make your beloved swoon?
 You can’t do any better than this Valentine’s Day Simple Crêpe Cake.
 It’s fun to make and rather impressive when sliced as the lovely, filled layers appear.
 Top if off with berry (or chocolate) sauce and you’ve got a real winner.

 This “totally from scratch” version of crêpe cake is definitely worth the time commitment.
-However, if you’re pressed or time or just not in the mood, you can make the fillings for this cake with a jar of chocolate sauce and fruit spread or jam.
+However, if you’re pressed or time or just not in the mood, make the fillings with a jar of chocolate sauce and fruit spread or jam.
 I’d call that semi-homemade, except that phrase is apparently associated with one particular Food Network star.
 I’ve never seen her show and didn’t get this idea from her, so let’s just describe the jarred filling version as “not quite homemade” and leave it at that.

 While I particularly like these fillings (and the combination), the concept is flexible.
 Don’t like berries?
 Use all chocolate or substitute salted caramel for the berry sauce.
 Want a red-and-white theme?
 Use berry sauce and white chocolate instead of dark.